 Patients born and treated in the Stockholm Craniofacial Team, with unilateral cleft lip and palate have been operated with three different surgical protocols.
 The children have been followed by the CLP team up til 19 years of age.
 We analyse lateral cephalograms with cephalometrics and dental casts with the GOSLON yardstick at 5, 10, 16 and 19 years of age and compare the three groups statistically.
 The results will be compared with children without a cleft and children treated in other centers with other techniques.
 We also evaluate what has happened in the grafted area at 19 years of age.
 The patients are given a questionnaire at 19 years of age based on self perceived questions on quality of life.
 The speech will be evaluated by professionals from other centers and peers.

-- Petra Peterson MD., Plastic Surgeon, PhD student, Department for Plastic and Reconstructive Surgery, Stockholm Craniofacial Team, Karolinska University Hospital, Solna.
+- Petra Peterson MD., PhD, Department for Plastic and Reconstructive Surgery, Stockholm Craniofacial Team, Karolinska University Hospital, Solna.

 - Mathias Lemberger DDS., Spec.
 Ortho., PhD-student, Division of Orthodontics, Karolinska Institutet, Huddinge.

 Collaborators: Anette Lohmander, Speech pathologist, Professor in Speech and language, Karolinska Institutet.
-Co-supervisor for Petra Peterson.
 Reinhilde Jacobs DDS., PhD., Master in Dental Radiology, Professor at the University of Leuven.
 Daniel Benchimol DDS., PhD., Divisioin of Oral Diagnostics and Rehabilitation, Department of Dental Medicine, Karolinska Institutet.
 Co-supervisor for Mathias Lemberger.

 Financing: Karolinska Institutet, Svenska Tandläkare Sällskapet, Stiftelsen Frimurare barnhuset i Stockholm, European Orthodontic Society research funds.